You’re going to love these spooky fun Halloween mocktails. They are so yummy and will take your party to the next level without the alcohol!

-Our pumpkin punch was a simple concoction on the stove top out of 1 cup apple cider, 1 cup orange juice a little bit of orange zest, a half a cup of puréed pumpkin, a couple tablespoons of simple syrup and some mulling spices in a cheesecloth to keep them from getting out.
-Just warm it up and whisk it really well.
+Our pumpkin punch was a simple concoction on the stove top.
+Cook 1 cup apple cider, 1 cup orange juice a little bit of orange zest, a half a cup of puréed pumpkin, a couple tablespoons of simple syrup and some mulling spices in a cheesecloth over low heat.
+Get it warm then whisk it really well and serve hot.

 I served each drink in a different cup and styled it in its own space for some pizzazz!
 I definitely think we accomplished our goal of having the mocktails be the shining star of the evening.